RGB-Tools/RGB-Documentation/csv-w-btc.md

 In essence, the construction a suitable tree of width `w` hosting each contract `c_i` in a unique position position represent a sort of mining process.
 The bigger is the number of contract `C` and the bigger should be the number of leaves `w`.
 Assuming a random distribution of the `pos_i`, as per [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem), we have ~50% probability that a collision in the position occurs in a tree with `w ~ C^2` ).

-In order to avoid too big MPC trees, and being the occurence of collision a random process, an additional optimization has been introduced.
-The modulus operation has been modified according to the followinf formula: `pos_i = c_i + cofactor mod w` where `cofactor` is a 16-byte random number that can be chosen as a "nonce" to get distinct `pos_i` values with `w` being fixed.
+In order to avoid too big MPC trees, and being the occurrence of collision a random process, an additional optimization has been introduced.
+The modulus operation has been modified according to the following formula: `pos_i = c_i + cofactor mod w` where `cofactor` is a 16-byte random number that can be chosen as a "nonce" to get distinct `pos_i` values with `w` being fixed.
 The tree construction process start from the smallest tree such that `w > C`, then trying a certain number of `cofactor` attempts, if none of them is able to produce `C` distinct positions, `w` is increased and a new series of `cofactor` trials is attempted.

 #### Contract Leaves (Inhabited)